OHIO

 FREQUENTLY ASKED QUESTIONS

 It is a nationwide agreement that provides funding and cost recovery to public water systems.
-Oregon PWS can file settlement claims to receive financial support to pay for or reimburse costs related to testing, remediation, and regulatory compliance.
+Ohio PWS’s can file settlement claims to receive financial support to pay for or reimburse costs related to testing, remediation, and regulatory compliance.

 Specific PFAS chemicals of major concern include PFOA and PFOS, although new PFAS compounds continue to emerge.
 The national settlement with 3M and DuPont pays systems for any detections related to many different PFAS chemicals.